 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Everybody is different, and every body reacts differently to various medications.

-Overall, I would best describe Birds of Paradise as a “slightly above average” sativa strain from GrowHealthy.
+Overall, I would best describe Birds of Paradise as a “fair” sativa strain from GrowHealthy.

 I’m really hoping that I got a bad batch – I want to like this flower after enjoying the distillate so much.
 I think if I do end up trying it again, I will opt for the Littles, so the financial loss isn’t as great if it turns out that this is just an unimpressive strain.
 I’ve gotten bad batches of other strains before, only to find they were much better in future batches.
 Every variable makes a difference in the final product.